 Richard says: ‘The mansion flats facing the park are really fantastic – we have a constant stream of buyers and tenants desperately keen to find one.
 Kingsway Square too, which was a stylish Victorian School with amazing period features, was converted and extended into luxury apartments in 2007.
 We have tenants in dozens of flats there and like POW Drive find there are never enough to go around’.

-The 39 acre site of this iconic building is now being redeveloped as residential flats, shops, offices, hotels, sporting venues, theatres and a riverside park.
-It will become a new ‘Town Centre’ in its own right and will have an enormous effect on south London, attracting a new generation of people to the south bank of the Thames.
+The 39 acre site of this iconic building has now been redeveloped as residential flats, shops, offices, hotels, sporting venues, theatres and a riverside park.
+It has become a new ‘Town Centre’ in its own right and has transformed the south bank of the Thames, attracting a new generation of people to this area of London.

-The long-awaited restoration and development of the famous chimneys is now underway.
-It will combine with the redevelopment of the whole Nine Elms area between Chelsea Bridge and Vauxhall Bridge including the Northern Line Tube extension where 2 further stops are to be added from Kennington, scheduled for 2019.
+The long-awaited restoration and development of the famous chimneys is almost complete.
+It will combine with the redevelopment of the whole Nine Elms area between Chelsea Bridge and Vauxhall Bridge including the Northern Line Tube extension where 2 further stops are to be added from Kennington, imminent now for 2021.

-New Covent Garden is also in for a complete overhaul where work is expected to start in 2015.
+New Covent Garden is also undergoing a complete overhaul.
 It’s already responsible for 40% of the fruit and vegetables eaten outside the home in London but the new model will also be a visitor centre where children can come and learn about what they should be eating!

 The park is a beautiful riverside space covering 198 acres between Albert Bridge and Chelsea Bridge.
 Some £11m of Heritage Lottery funding was spent on the park in 2002-2004 and it now deserves its place as one of the most popular green spaces in London.